• Skip to primary navigation

 Here's What You Do

-• Pour 16 cups of cold water into the stockpot and stir to make sure everything settles.
+• Pour 16 cups of cold water into the stockpot.
+Push everything down gently with your cooking spoon.

 • When finished, remove everything with a large slotted spoon and strain the stock through a strainer into a bowl.
+Set the cooled stock in the fridge to solidify any fat on the surface.
+Discard the fat.
 This should yield 8 cups of stock.

 Recipe Notes

-You can substitute dry herbs for the fresh herbs.
-I would suggest 1 teaspoon, each, of your favorites, placed in the garni-bag along with the peppercorn.
+You can substitute dry herbs for the fresh herbs; use 1 teaspoon of thyme and marjoram (or your favorites), placed in the garni-bag along with the peppercorn.

 Reader Interactions